gradle/gradle/design-docs/tooling-api-test-execution.md

 * can force execution of up-to-date test

+## Story: Add ability to launch tests in debug mode

+Need to allow a debug port to be specified, as hard-coded port 5005 can conflict with IDEA.

 ## Story: Allow specification of tests from candidate invocations of a given test

 A test class or method can run more than once.
 For example, the test class might be included by several different `Test` tasks,